 Start out slow.
 Give yourself time to adjust physically to the new fitness routine.
 If a weight workout left you super sore for 2 days, that’s okay.
 Use those days to walk or to practice gentle yoga.
 Every day you have a scheduled workout isn’t going to be a max day.
 Your body needs rest and recovery.
 It’s an important component of a fitness routine that is often overlooked.
 Listen to your body.

 Some of us can hold ourselves accountable, others need a trainer, health coach, workout buddy or group of friends.
 Some need financial accountability by paying for a membership or buying class pack.
 Whether it is personal, professional, social or financial accountability, find what works for you.
 For your long-term success, it’s important to figure out what will get you to do what you say you want to do.
+To learn more about the importance of accountability, check out this blog post.
 Health coaching can be an invaluable way to get accountability and support to reach your goals!
 Schedule a call with me here to learn more.